 1.)
 Modified bookcases

-Many keepers like wooden tortoise tables.
+Many keepers like wooden tortoise tables, especially for Mediterranean species.
 If you are not very handy with woodworking, you can make a tortoise table out of a bookcase.
 Buy a second hand cabinet or a cheap, unassembled bookcase.
 Remove the shelves and put the bookcase down on its back.
 If the back board is thin and flimsy, you'll need to reinforce it or replace it.
 Line the resulting box with some waterproof material, for example, a non-toxic pond liner.
 Voila, you have a tortoise enclosure!

 Note: Shower curtains and common pond liners are often made of PVC, a known toxic.
 Instead, look for pond liners specifically made for fish ponds.
 They are marked with a "fish safe" label.